Nanxisma/spotify_music_insights/README.md

 - Top 10 most streamed songs overall and in 2023 (`top10_overall_and_2023.csv`)
 - ranking by average across different platforms (`avg_rank_across_platforms.csv`)
 - Relationship between valence and streams (`valence_vs_streams.csv`)

+ ## Future Improvements
+   Add interactive dashboards and visualizations using Tableau or Power BI to enhance data exploratio  and insights.